nus-cs1010-2021-s2/website/docs/pe2.md

 ## Special Restrictions

+- Remember to bring your student card for verification purposes.
+- You will need to attend the PE at a specific programming lab.
+Please refer to the Allocation Section below for more information.
-- You will be issued a special account for use on the day of the practical exam.
-This will been sent to your NUS email account and you should will get a chance to test it during Thursday's tutorial session.
+- You will be issued a special account on the actual day for the practical exam.
 - You will need to log into a special set of PE nodes through `ssh` to solve the exam questions.
 - You are not allowed to use the Internet for other purposes.
-You are only allowed to (i) interact with the files on the PE nodes through `ssh`; and (ii) communicate with the invigilators through Zoom.
+You are only allowed to (i) interact with the files on the PE nodes through `ssh`; and (ii) communicate with the invigilators.
 File transfer into the PE nodes is not allowed.
+- You are allowed to ask clarification questions during the exam.
+However, you may only ask a boolean yes/no question.
+For instance, you are not allowed to ask "What can we assume about the input?".
+You should rephrase it as "Can we assume that the input is always positive?".
+Our answers will only be in the form of "yes", "no", "no comment".

 ## Vim Configuration